fglock/PerlOnJava/misc/README.md

 Experimental code
 -----------

-This directory contains experimental code and examples
+This directory contains experimental code, snippets and examples